Super-resolution imaging: Probing near-field electromagnetic disturbance

-The usual discussion of super-resolution involved conventional imagery of an object by an optical system.
-But modern technology allows probing the electromagnetic disturbance within molecular distances of the source which has superior resolution properties, see also evanescent waves and the development of the new Super lens.
+Super-resolution microscopy is generally discussed within the realm of conventional optical imagery.
+However, modern technology allows the probing of electromagnetic disturbance within molecular distances of the source, which has superior resolution properties.
+See also evanescent waves and the development of the new super lens.

 Geometrical or image-processing super-resolution

 Multi-exposure image noise reduction

-When an image is degraded by noise, there can be more detail in the average of many exposures, even within the diffraction limit.
+When an image is degraded by noise, the resolution may be improved by averaging multiple exposures.
 See example on the right.

 Single-frame deblurring

 Known defects in a given imaging situation, such as defocus or aberrations, can sometimes be mitigated in whole or in part by suitable spatial-frequency filtering of even a single image.
 Such procedures all stay within the diffraction-mandated passband, and do not extend it.